 On April 6, 2021, the Company entered into a merger agreement with MCAD, a special purpose acquisition company.
-In connection with the merger agreement, MCAD entered into the Subscription Agreements with certain institutional and accredited investors, pursuant to which, among other things, MCAD agreed to issue and sell, in a private placement immediately prior to the closing of the Business Combination, an aggregate of 5,000,000 shares of our common stock for \$10.00 per share (the "PIPE Shares").
+In connection with the merger agreement, MCAD entered into subscription agreements (the "Subscription Agreements") dated as of April 6, 2020, with certain institutional and accredited investors, pursuant to which, among other things, MCAD agreed to issue and sell, in a private placement immediately prior to the closing of the Business Combination, an aggregate of 5,000,000 shares of Common Stock for \$10.00 per share (the "PIPE Shares").
 On October 28, 2021, we completed the merger with MCAD.
 We raised \$59 million in funding upon the completion of the merger with MCAD.
 Under the merger Agreement, MCAD acquired all of the outstanding shares of Legacy BTX in exchange for 15,174,729 shares of MCAD.
 In connection with the merger, MCAD was renamed Better Therapeutics, Inc.